fzliu/radient/README.md

 )
 ```

-You can use accelerated vectorizers and transforms in a Workflow by specifying `accelerate=True` for all supported tasks.
+You can use accelerated vectorizers and transforms in a Workflow by specifying `accelerate=True` for all supported operators.

-### Supported libraries
+### Supported vectorizer engines

 Radient builds atop work from the broader ML community.
 Most vectorizers come from other libraries: